grapebread/cybersecurity-final-project/README.md

 - Josephine: Added dependencies/instructions; worked on explaining how the Hill Cipher works in the presentation
 - Shuprovo: Continued to work out implementing breaking the cipher; had some issues with the matrix inverse modulo calculations but Mr. K gave us permission to use outside libraries

+12/17
+- Josephine: Worked on the presentation and coming up with examples/challenges.
+- Shuprovo: Worked on the presentation and coming up with examples/challenges.